 Francis Dobbs worked in UK television and independent film production before moving to the World Bank Group media division 25 years ago.
-At the World Bank he ran a production unit producing a variety of videos on development issues and television documentary co-productions, before joining Connect4Climate to help plan and execute the program’s communications projects
+At the World Bank he ran a production unit responsible for the production of a variety of videos and television documentaries on development issues.
+Francis now helps the Connect4Climate team plan and execute the program’s communications projects.

 Kaia Rose is a filmmaker dedicated to meaningful and curious storytelling that enacts powerful change.
 She has been working with Connect4Climate since her award-winning web-series Climate Countdown won a Film4Climate award in 2016.
 Over her career she has directed and edited short documentaries and films for festivals, produced animated TV series for Disney Jr, managed archive footage on PBS feature docs, and traveled the world filming stories as a 'one-woman-band' in her role as a climate communicator.
 As a freelance filmmaker Kaia has created video content for the World Bank, UN Global Compact, UN Foundation, Our Climate, Rachel's Network, 350.org, The Juilliard School, and the Sustainable Development Solutions Network.
 Kaia previously lived in England where she graduated with first class honors from the University of Bristol and worked as an animation producer and studio manager at the BAFTA-award winning studio ArthurCox.